boyd109/Regex_Tricks/README.md

 # Regex Tricks

-Here I can post some thigns that hopefully help anyone that needs Regex equations for finding things in text.
+Here I can post some things that hopefully help anyone that needs Regex equations for finding things in text.